jorgermurillo/SHARDS-C/README.md

 ## Instructions on how to use SHARDS

 To construct a Miss Rate Curve using SHARDS, you first need to declare a SHARDS element and initialize it using one of the three initilization functions.
 There are two versions of SHARDS:  Fixed-Rate and Fixed-Size.
-Generally speaking you want to use the Fixed-Size version, as it has a limit on the amount of memory it uses, the other version I implemented in order to understand the algorithm.
+Generally speaking you want to use the Fixed-Size version, as it has a limit on the amount of memory it uses; the other version I implemented in order to understand the algorithm.
 To initialize a SHARDS Fixed-Size structure you write:
 ```
 	SHARDS* shards = SHARDS* SHARDS_fixed_size_init(16000, 10, String);
 ```